indeedeng/imhotep/docs/filtering.md

 permalink: /docs/filtering/
 ---

 Use the optional **where** filter to limit the query to only those documents that match the criteria you specify.
-Available fields are specific to the index you selected in **from**.
+Available fields are specific to the dataset you selected in **from**.

 Use these rules when constructing the **where** statement: